pluscubed/matlog/README.md

 Overview
 ---------
-CatLog is a free and open-source log reader for Android.
+MatLog is a free and open-source material-style log reader for Android based on CatLog.

-It shows a scrolling (tailed) view of the Android "Logcat" system log, hence the goofy name.
+It shows a scrolling (tailed) view of the Android "logcat" system log, hence the goofy name.
 It also allows you to record logs in real time, send logs via email, and filter using a variety of criteria.

 Download
 --------------

-MatLog may be downloaded from [somewhere here][4].
+MatLog is currently in beta.
+If you would like to help test the app, please join the [Google+ community here][3] and click on the link for beta testing there.
+APKs are also published on the [releases][4] page.

 FAQs
 -------------
+Taken from CatLog's FAQ:

 #### Where are the logs saved?